 - Stress less.
 Stress can make you neglect your diabetes care routine.
 This can be dangerous.
 Even the stress hormones that are over-stimulated might prevent the insulin from working optimally.
 So stress less.
 Learn some relaxation techniques.
 Get good sleep.

 We have already concluded.
-Jaggery must not be taken if you are a diabetic.
-And more importantly, there is nothing to worry.
+Jaggery for diabetic patients is a complete no no. And more importantly, there is nothing to worry.
 Diabetes, or any disease for that matter, can be brought well under control with the right lifestyle choices…

 …lifestyle choices that you will have to make.
 Because nothing is more important, right?